epam/edp-gerrit-operator/docs/api.md

-GerritMergeRequestStatus defines the observed state of GerritMergeRequest
+GerritMergeRequestStatus defines the observed state of GerritMergeRequest.

 <table>
     <thead>